 What makes a good personal development objective?

 The possibilities are endless!
 Think of something that you have been wanting to do, but have yet to find time for.
 Something that is important to you.
-For instance, I chose to learn Spanish.
+For instance, I want to learn to Spanish fluently.
 Next, make sure that you can easily measure when you have reached that goal.
-For this example, I didn't just write “Learn Spanish” because there was no way for me to measure myself as having “learned.”
+For this example, I didn't use the title “Learn Spanish” because there was no way for me to measure myself as having “learned.”
 I decided on “Watch a Spanish film without subtitles and understand it.”

 - Are something that matters to you (doesn't have to be related to work).